AvoinOrg/tree-cover-server/README.md

 1. Upload a _small_ CSV file with the columns `longitude`, `latitude`, `Aridity_Zone` and optionally a `plot_id`.
 An example is given in `treecover/data/example_fetch_sentinel_input.csv`.
 2. Upload a CSV with already populated features by using the command line tool.
 Example: `treecover/data/example_server_sentinel_input.csv` or `example_input_file_landsat.csv`

-The webapp without working GEE retrieval can be viewed at: http://tree-cover.herokuapp.com/ Note that Heroku deployment only works with submodules when pushing from the command line.
+The webapp _without GEE retrieval_ can be viewed at: http://tree-cover.herokuapp.com/ Note that Heroku deployment only works with submodules when pushing from the command line.